hiccup444/RawriisSST/docs/install-linux.md

    - Select your **microphone**.
    - Set your **language** (or leave on Auto).
    - Confirm **Whisper** is selected.
+   - Make sure the **Chatbox** toggle is enabled so transcriptions are sent to VRChat.
 6. Click **Launch Whisper**, then **Start Recording**.

 ---